 … the Excel model better fits the way most accounting firms delegate the work.
 Most accountants work sequentially in their individual roles.
 There is constant communication between clients, accountants, managers and directors, but only one accountant works on a clearly defined task, which is then reviewed and signed off.

-In my experience the free online version of Excel is the best tool for quick and dirty number crunching.
-I keep my documents on OneDrive and access them from my laptop, iPad and phone.
+The free online version of Excel is the best tool for quick and dirty number crunching.
+I keep my spreadsheet documents on OneDrive and access them from my laptop, iPad and phone.
 That online integration works better in the Google world, but Microsoft has it humming smoothly enough for most users.